harkeganesh/the-movies-at-mariana/README.md

 ```
 npm start
 ```
-This will open  `http://localhost:3000` in default browser.
+Please wait for few (5-7) minutes to complete `npm install` command.This will open  `http://localhost:3000` in default browser.

 ## For Developers